Blackpool Council sheds 750 jobs in bid to save £27m

 "Other measures include an efficiency programme that will save £2.25m per year from 2012/13 and I am also recommending transferring £3.3m from reserves to the revenue budget, including that agreed for children's services at Executive on 12 January."

-Mr Callow said he would continue to lobby the government for extra funding for Blackpool claiming that its resort status and transitory population meant it had additional funding requirements.'No pleasure'
+Mr Callow said he would continue to lobby the government for extra funding for Blackpool claiming that its resort status and transitory population meant it had additional funding requirements.

 "The Coalition Government has had no choice but to reduce the huge deficit run up by the previous Labour administration, but I do not feel that Blackpool's special case has been considered fully in our financial settlement," he said.